standard-for-public-code/standard-for-public-code/glossary.md

 At the national level, policy and legislation (the law) are usually separate.
 The distinction is often more blurred in local government.

 In the Standard the word 'policy' refers to policy created and adopted by public organizations such as governments and municipalities.

+## Policymaker

+Politicians or senior civil servants that have decision making power or influence over what policy the codebase are aiming to implement.

 ## Public code